Indonesia on high alert as voting starts in regional elections

 "We are carrying out regular police operations and we have deployed 171,000 alongside the military," said national police spokesman Setyo Wasisto.

+There have been no reports of unrest so far during voting and on the resort island of Bali there was a festive feel, with some voting stations decked out in a World Cup theme, with election officials dressed in soccer jerseys.

-More than 160 million people are registered to vote and over half of them are on the island of Java, where West Java province's population of 47 million alone is roughly equivalent to Spain.
+More than 160 million people are registered to vote and over half of them are on Java, where West Java province's population of 47 million alone is roughly equivalent to Spain.

-Opinion polls suggest candidates backed by parties supporting president Widodo will win in key provinces like West Java, but observers will be watching for signs of Islamist influence after a bitterly fought and divisive contest for the Jakarta governorship last year.

-In 2017 opposition parties allied with Islamist groups to lead protests that culminated in the election defeat and jailing for blasphemy of Jakarta's ethnic-Chinese and Christian governor, Basuki Tjahaja Purnama - an Widodo ally.
+Puti Noviyanda, a private sector employee who voted in Bogor, West Java, said she was concerned that leaders should focus on concrete measures to help the community.

+"I am worried about choosing the wrong pair of candidates who support intolerance," she said.
+"If there is a flood, the city government should not use the budget to hold a mass prayer, but rather to create a programme to prevent it."

 The National Election Commission is expected to announce official results on July 9.

-(Reporting by Agustinus Beo Da Costa and Jessica Damiana; Writing by Kanupriya Kapoor; Editing by Ed Davies and Michael Perry)
+(Additional reporting by Tabita Diela, Agustinus Beo Da Costa and Jessica Damiana in Jakarta and Johannes P. Christo in Denpasar; Writing by Kanupriya Kapoor; Editing by Ed Davies and Michael Perry)